jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Look at the video above; we can change our own world!

-Global warming, human migrations, widespread obesity, antisocial behavior, soaring national and personal debt, high divorce rates, traffic filled roads, hopeless kids shooting up their schools.
+Global warming, human migrations, widespread obesity, antisocial behavior, soaring national and personal debt, high divorce rates, traffic filled roads, rising insurance rates, hopeless kids shooting up their schools.
 Our list of problems keeps growing, because the people aren't using the stupendous power of modern technology, to evolve our civilization.

-If you chicken-out from playing the game of civilization, then you've chosen to be an non-playing character extra watching the story of civilization.
+If you chicken-out from playing the game of civilization, then you've chosen to be an non-playing character extra watching your civilization as if it was a story in a movie theatre.
 You've chosen an unhappy life because you think someone else will solve our problems.
 There's nothing moral about that decision, because a ruling philosophy worth following is one that facilitates evolution; and Right/Left philosophies, and the era of mass-production, no longer do that.

 Techvolution does, if you believe in yourself.